pandas-dev/pandas/doc/source/user_guide/indexing.rst

    df[df['A'] > 0]

-List comprehensions and ``map`` method of Series can also be used to produce more complex criteria:
+List comprehensions and the ``map`` method of Series can also be used to produce more complex criteria:

 .. ipython:: python